understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

 * Share files and storage resources

-* Use file or db replication
+* Use file or database replication

-* Typical DFS woudln’t work well for Hadoop
+* Typical DFS woudln’t work well for Hadoop, thus the need for HDFS

 * HDFS - high throughput, designed to hold terabytes up to petabytes

 * HDFS provides single global namespace for entire cluster

-    * Maintained by master node
+    * Namespace is maintained by master node

     * Provides consolidated view into all files in cluster

 * Master holds metadata that holds info about files and directories in cluster

-* Block-based file system - files broken into blocks of fixed size
+* Block-structured file system - files broken into blocks of fixed size

 * Blocks stored across slave nodes